 The Panasonic FZ300 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 5D Mark II writes its imaging data to Compact Flash cards, while the FZ300 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark II and Panasonic Lumix DMC-FZ300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark II does not offer wifi capability.
+In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the FZ300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Panasonic FZ300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.